java-backend-projects/GitHub-User-Activity/README.md

 # GitHub User Activity CLI (https://roadmap.sh/projects/github-user-activity)

-This is a simple CLI (command-line interface) for fetching user's last activity on GitHub by his username.
+This is a simple CLI (command-line interface) for fetching user's recent activity on GitHub by his username.

 ## Installation